johnstonskj/rust-rdftk/rdftk_core/README.md

 * Reworked APIs to take <name>Ref types and to be consistent in use of trait objects and types throughout.
 * Added factory type for data sets.
-* Made PrefixMappings a concrete type in the core::model.graph::mapping module.
+* Made PrefixMappings a concrete type in the core::graph::mapping module.
 * Added InvalidMatch and Io variants to ErrorKind.
-* Added mutators to Statment.
+* Added mutators to Statement.

 **Version 0.2.1**